TheraForge/OTFToolBox/README.md

 Building upon Apple’s NSFileProtectionType setting, OTFToolBox provides three types of strict file protection models that help developers set a specific application behavior that minimizes the time a file encryption key is kept in memory (and is therefore potentially accessible by an intruder).

-These modes allow an app to run to completion or to run in the background for a predetermined amount of time before the protection level is switched to Complete mode (NSFileProtectionComplete).
+These modes allow an app to complete its operations or to run in the background for a predetermined amount of time before the protection level is switched to Complete mode (NSFileProtectionComplete).
 In this way, the app is kept in Complete protection mode for as long as possible based on the developer’s needs.

 The goal is to not use NSFileProtectionCompleteUntilFirstUserAuthentication (AFU) state because that is problematic as described in this [article](https://www.wired.com/story/smartphone-encryption-law-enforcement-tools/).